 Enjoy 20% back on all Alaska Airlines inflight purchases when you pay with your new card.

-If you’re a business owner, the Alaska Airlines Business card is very similar to the Visa card.
-It also offers a bonus of 40,000 miles and the companion fare deal.
-Plus, you’ll need at least good credit (700+ credit score) to qualify for either card.
+If you’re a business owner, the Alaska Airlines Visa® Business card is very similar to the consumer card.
+It also offers a bonus of 70,000 miles plus a companion fare ticket for spending $4,000 within the first 90 days.